ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - disable-versioning-during-import: Disables versioning for the duration of the import.
  - continuation-token: Activates the usage of a continuation token in case of unreliable connections or huge imports.
  - skip-conflicted: The database will issue and error when conflicted documents are put.
 The default is to alert the user, this allows to skip them to continue.
- - counter: The counter storage to operate on.
-If no specified, the operations will be on the default counter storage.
- - counter2: The counter storage to operate on.
-If no specified, the operations will be on the default counter storage (used only in the between operation).
- - no-compression-on-import: A flag that if set to true disables compression usage during import of documents.
  - help: You can use the help option in order to print the built-in options documentation.

 {PANEL/}